 Without a fishing pole, it's hard to be a fisherman.
-A rod and reel can set you back between $50 and $100 on the lower end, which is reccomended for beginning anglers.
+A rod and reel can set you back between $50 and $100 on the lower end, which is recommended for beginning anglers.
 The more often you fish, the more you'll know what length, weight and flexibility of a rod will be best for your purposes (i.e. trolling on a boat in the middle of a lake or casting over your shoulder from a river pier).
 Reels can be bought separately or already attached to the rod.
 No matter what you purchase (or refurbish), it's important to hold the pole in your hands before you walk out with it; it should feel comfortable at the outset.

 The Tackle Box

 For the unfamiliar, the tackle box is basically the fisherman's Bible.
 He or she believes that its contents will light the way.
 But what exactly are the contents and how do you save on them?
 Well, your hooks, lines, sinkers (or weights), lures and other artificial bait, extra line and more are organized in this mobile storage unit.
 And buying in bulk at big fishing retailers -- or getting bait secrets from your campground's general store -- aren't the only ways to stock up on supplies.
-Two underrated, money-saving strategies: Head to fabric and hardware stores, where other staples, such as scissors, knifes, pliers and hooks can be had for cheaper than they are available at the sporting goods store.
+Two underrated, money-saving strategies: Head to fabric and hardware stores, where other staples, such as scissors, knives, pliers and hooks can be had for cheaper than they are available at the sporting goods store.
 Secondly, fashion from home what your tackle box is missing.
 Need a new weight to keep your line beneath the surface of the water?
 Consider grabbing the silver off of that extra cable that's long been in storage in your garage.
 Scrounge what you can, where you can get it.
 If you need advice on home remedies, head to YouTube for videos how to make your own lures, too.
-It's good to keep replenishing your tackle box's various compartments; after all, the big fish that hooks onto your line one day could snap it at a moment's notice.
+It's good to keep replenishing your tackle box various compartments; after all, the big fish that hooks onto your line one day could snap it at a moment's notice.